ChestersGarage/AC_Dimmer/README.md

 Draft sketch UNTESTED

+AC Light Control
 Mark Chester <mark@chestersgarage.com>

+Dims household lights and other resistive loads.
+Triggers triacs a certain time after detecting the zero-crossing time of the mains AC line voltage.

+This sketch requires a separate circuit board that consists of triacs, opto-isolators and a zero-crossing detector at the very least.

-* CAUTION: Do not use on flourescent lights or inductive loads!
+DO NOT use on flourescent lights or inductive loads.
 Verify your device can handle dimming before using.

-Dims household lights and other resistive loads by firing up to four triacs a certain length of time after detecting the zero-crossing of the mains line AC voltage.
-The fire delay time is set by a potentiometer for each triac.
+BE CAREFUL!
+Mains voltage CAN KILL YOU if anything goes wrong.

+Care and safe physical design are paramount to a successful installation.

 To-Do:
 * Build a 555 test harness to verify code does what I expect.